aginiguez19/Redundancy_Project/README.md

 ## Runtime

-The simulation took approximately 2.54 minutes on a 2026 MacBook Air M5 16 GB
+The simulation takes approximately 2.54 minutes on a 2026 MacBook Air M5 16 GB

 ## Session Info